Loading...

 Such questions are uncommon elsewhere, so there is not much of a question bank available aside from the previous year's XAT questions.

-The information for colleges that accept CAT, XAT, and both CAT and XAT scores is shown in the following table:
+A List of India’s top mba colleges accepting CAT, XAT and both CAT and XAT scores is mentioned in the following table:

 Colleges accept both CAT & XAT scores